atmughrabi/CAPI-Precis/docs/wiki/Verification-Infrastructure.md

   `mmtiled`.
 - 13 package declarations with variant-local packages sharing names.
 - 43 active RTL declarations grouped into 30 verification units.
-- 3 stale `mmtiled` declarations that require an explicit repair, quarantine, or removal decision before synthesis-source parity can be claimed.
+- 3 stale `mmtiled` declarations quarantined from all modern source manifests.
 - 25 legacy module declarations and 5 legacy packages across the direct `cu_helloAFU`, direct `cu_tutorial`, and `cu_mmtiled/port` trees.
 These are not active modern targets but remain in the G0 denominator until explicitly